 - If you haven't already, invite the future site owner as a contributor to the site.

-- In the Home Menu, click Settings, and then click Permissions.
+- In the Home Menu, click Settings, then click Permissions.

 - Under Website Owner, click Transfer Ownership.

-- In the pop-up message, select the new owner from the drop-down menu.
+- In the pop-up message, verify your account by entering your password, then select the new owner from the drop-down menu.

 - Click Transfer Ownership.